shimaore/blue-rings/test/basic.coffee.md

               outcome++ if success
               console.log "Server #{i[j]}", x, sum, m.statistics(), unless success then '←' else ''

-              m.end()

             return Promise.reject new Error "Only synchronized #{outcome} servers out of #{ms.length}" unless outcome is ms.length return

 Note: on my machine a lot of these tests only work because we complete a `flood` cycle during the test.
 Regular forwarding is lossy, especially at the pace we inject changes in parallel on a single core, while testing.

-          it 'should accumulate a whole bunch of values across a whole bunch of servers (full-mesh)', ->
+          it 'should share a whole bunch of values across a whole bunch of servers (full-mesh)', ->
             @timeout 15000
             load 1000, ((l,i1,i2) -> i2 isnt i1)

-          it 'should accumulate a whole bunch of values across a whole bunch of servers (95% full-mesh)', ->
+          it 'should share a whole bunch of values across a whole bunch of servers (95% full-mesh)', ->
-            @timeout 60000
+            @timeout 90000
             load 12000, ((l,i1,i2) -> i2 isnt i1 and Math.random() < 0.95)

-          it 'should accumulate a whole bunch of values across a whole bunch of servers (star)', ->
+          it 'should share a whole bunch of values across a whole bunch of servers (star)', ->
             @timeout 40000
             load 7000, ((l,i1,i2) -> if i1 is 0 then i2 isnt 0 else i2 is 0)

-          it 'should accumulate a whole bunch of values across a whole bunch of servers (dual star)', ->
+          it 'should share a whole bunch of values across a whole bunch of servers (dual star)', ->
             @timeout 40000
             load 5000, ((l,i1,i2) -> (if i1 is 0 then i2 isnt 0 else i2 is 0) or (if i1 is 1 then i2 isnt 1 else i2 is 1))

-          it 'should accumulate a whole bunch of values across a whole bunch of servers (triple star)', ->
+          it 'should share a whole bunch of values across a whole bunch of servers (triple star)', ->
             @timeout 40000
             load 5000, ((l,i1,i2) -> (if i1 is 0 then i2 isnt 0 else i2 is 0) or (if i1 is 1 then i2 isnt 1 else i2 is 1) or (if i1 is 7 then i2 isnt 7 else i2 is 7))

-          it 'should accumulate a whole bunch of values across a whole bunch of servers (ring)', ->
+          it 'should share a whole bunch of values across a whole bunch of servers (ring)', ->
             @timeout 40000
             load 5000, ((l,i1,i2) -> i2 is (i1+1)%l),
               ping_interval: 20

-          it 'should accumulate a whole bunch of values across a whole bunch of servers (counter-rotating rings)', ->
+          it 'should share a whole bunch of values across a whole bunch of servers (counter-rotating rings)', ->
             @timeout 40000
             load 5000, ((l,i1,i2) -> i2 is (i1+1)%l or i2 is (i1-1)%l),
               ping_interval: 20

-          it 'should accumulate a whole bunch of values across a whole bunch of servers (counter-rotating rings plus one ring)', ->
+          it 'should share a whole bunch of values across a whole bunch of servers (counter-rotating rings plus one ring)', ->
             @timeout 40000
             load 5000, ((l,i1,i2) -> i2 is (i1+1)%l or i2 is (i1-1)%l or i2 is (i1+7)%l or i2 is (i1-7)%l),
               ping_interval: 20

-          it 'should accumulate a whole bunch of values across a whole bunch of servers (sparse counter-rotating rings)', ->
+          it 'should share a whole bunch of values across a whole bunch of servers (sparse counter-rotating rings)', ->
             @timeout 40000
             load 5000, ((l,i1,i2) -> i2 is (i1+1)%l or i2 is (i1-7)%l)

-          it.skip 'should accumulate a whole bunch of values across a whole bunch of servers (half-mesh)', ->
+          it.skip 'should share a whole bunch of values across a whole bunch of servers (half-mesh)', ->
             @timeout 40000
             load 5000, ((l,i1,i2) -> i2 < i1)

-          it 'should accumulate a whole bunch of values across a whole bunch of servers (95% connect, including self)', ->
+          it 'should share a whole bunch of values across a whole bunch of servers (95% connect, including self)', ->
-            @timeout 40000
+            @timeout 90000
-            load 5000, ((l,i1,i2,p1,p2) -> Math.random() < 0.95)
+            load 12000, ((l,i1,i2,p1,p2) -> Math.random() < 0.95)

       run_with 'native integers', blue_rings.integer